-1 Foster and build great communities.
-2 Support a strong and diverse economy.
-3 Lead to job creation.
-4 Be consistent with the Island's net zero commitment.
-5 Adopt a local first approach to tackling challenges and seizing opportunities.
-6 Stimulate investment and incentivise development to improve the quality and vibrancy of the Island's retail, hospitality, and leisure proposition.
-7 Create a retail, leisure, and hospitality offering that has broad appeal and is attractive to a wide range of demographic constituents.
+- (1) Building great communities. - (2) Supporting a strong and diverse economy. - (4) The Island's net zero commitment. - A local first approach to tackling challenges and taking advantage of opportunities. - (6) Investment and incentivising development to improve the quality and vibrancy of the Island's retail, hospitality, and leisure proposition. - (7) A retail, leisure, and hospitality offering that has broad appeal and is attractive to a wide range of demographic constituents.

-These Guiding Principles ensure the Strategy: Contributes towards the achievement of existing Government objectives.
+Principles ensure the Strategy:

+achievement of existing Government objectives.

+Is consistent with existing Government policy.
 Reflects the perspectives of private sector stakeholders.